Regular Show season 4

 The fourth season of the American animated comedy television series Regular Show, created by J. G. Quintel, originally aired on Cartoon Network in the United States.
 Quintel created the series' pilot using characters from his comedy shorts for the canceled anthology series The Cartoonstitute.
 He developed Regular Show from his own experiences in college.
 Simultaneously, several of the show's main characters originated from his animated shorts 2 in the AM PM and The Naïve Man from Lolliland.
 Following its third season's success, Regular Show was renewed for a fourth season on October 26, 2011.
 The season ran from October 1, 2012, to August 12, 2013, and was produced by Cartoon Network Studios.

-Regular Shows fourth season was storyboarded and written by Calvin Wong, Toby Jones, Andres Salaff, Madeline Queripel, Benton Connor, Hilary Florido, Sean Szeles, Kat Morris, Sarah Oleksyk, Hellen Jo, James Kim, and Owen Dennis.
-For this season, the writers were Szeles, Mike Roth, John Infantino, Michele Cavin, and Matt Price.
+For this season, the writers were Sean Szeles, Mike Roth, John Infantino, Michele Cavin and Matt Price.

 Development

 Concept

 Two 23-year-old friends, a blue jay named Mordecai and a raccoon named Rigby, are employed as groundskeepers at a park and spend their days trying to slack off and entertain themselves by any means.
 This is much to the chagrin of their boss Benson and their coworker Skips, but the delight of Pops.
 Their other coworkers, Muscle Man (an overweight green man) and Hi-Five Ghost (a ghost with a hand extending from the top of his head) serve as their rivals.
 Introduced in this season is Thomas (a goat), an intern for the park.